-- 1. 15.5% of gross receipts were to be deposited in the Income Tax Refund Fund in FY 2019.
+1. 14.0% of gross receipts were to be deposited in the Income Tax Refund Fund in FY 2024.
 The Department of Revenue adjusts this percentage annually under a statutory formula in years for which it is not set by law.
-The percentage is 14.25% for FY 2020.
-Any surplus in the Refund Fund at the end of a fiscal year goes to the General Revenue Fund. - 2.
-Of the remainder: - (a) 6.85% (10% of the ratio of the 4.8% corporate income tax rate before 2011 to the 7% rate after June 30, 2017), plus 6.06% of individual income tax proceeds, to the Local Government Distributive Fund.
+The percentage is 14.0% for FY 2025.
+Any surplus in the Refund Fund at the end of a fiscal year goes to the General Revenue Fund.

+- 2. Of the remainder: - (a) 6.85%, plus 6.47% of individual income tax proceeds, to the Local Government Distributive Fund.
 For fiscal year 2018, the deposit was reduced 10% to offset two extra payments local governments are to receive for that year due to a change in how the funds are deposited (directly into the Local Government Distributive Fund, rather than being transferred there from the GRF).
-Deposits are reduced 5% in FYs 2019 and FY 2020 only. - (b) 7.3% to the Education Assistance Fund. - (c) 5% of corporate income tax cash receipts collected during the previous fiscal year by the Illinois Department of Revenue's Audit Bureau (net of amounts deposited into the Income Tax Refund Fund) to the Tax Compliance and Administration Fund, to fund additional auditors and compliance personnel for the Department. - (d) The remainder to the General Revenue Fund.
+Deposits were reduced 5% in FY 2019 and FY 2020 only. - (b) 7.3% to the Education Assistance Fund. - (c) 5% of corporate income tax cash receipts collected during the previous fiscal year by the Illinois Department of Revenue's Audit Bureau (net of amounts deposited into the Income Tax Refund Fund) to the Tax Compliance and Administration Fund, to fund additional auditors and compliance personnel for the Department. - (d) The remainder to the General Revenue Fund.